sofianunezda/Quantum-Sensing/README.md

 This repository contains my study notes, technical documentation and educational material related to quantum sensing with nitrogen-vacancy (NV) centers in diamond.

-The project was developed during my summer research internship at the Nanomaterials and Nanotechnology Research Center (CINN), where I am studying the fundamentals of quantum sensing, microwave instrumentation and ODMR (Optically Detected Magnetic Resonance).
+The project was developed during my extracurricular internship at the Nanomaterials and Nanotechnology Research Center (CINN), where I studied the fundamentals of quantum sensing, NV-center physics, microwave instrumentation and ODMR (Optically Detected Magnetic Resonance).

-Besides theoretical material, the repository includes an interactive Python program that simulates ODMR spectra under different experimental conditions and reconstructs the external magnetic field from the resonance frequencies.
+Besides the theoretical material, the repository includes an interactive Python program that simulates ODMR spectra under different experimental conditions and reconstructs the external magnetic field from the resonance frequencies.

+The simulator is currently being reviewed and extended to reflect the additional physical concepts included in the study manual.

 ---